 Hospice and Palliative Medicine Fellowship Training

-A fellowship is the period of subspecialty training that a physician may undertake after completing a residency.
-Like many other subspecialties, fellowship training is mandatory for American Board of Medical Specialties (ABMS) or American Osteopathic Association (AOA) certification in hospice and palliative medicine.
+A fellowship in the subspecialty of hospice and palliative medicine is mandatory in order to sit for the American Board of Medical Specialties (ABMS) or American Osteopathic Association (AOA) board certification examinations.